-Catherine Cheng is the author of Fish Bones & Caviar, a literary horror debut coming out in Spring 2027 with Flatiron Books.
+Catherine Cheng is the author of Whitefish, a literary horror debut coming out in Fall 2027 with Flatiron Books and Hodder & Stoughton.

 She is represented by Maddy Belton at Madeleine Milburn Literary, TV, and Film Agency.

-For fans of Free Food for Millionaires by Min Jin Lee, Our Wives Under the Sea by Julia Armfield and Mark Mylod’s film The Menu, this stunning literary horror, with a satirical edge, is a delightfully dark journey through desire and greed that begs to be talked about.
+For fans of Tender is the Flesh by Agustina Bazterrica, Our Wives Under the Sea by Julia Armfield and Mark Mylod’s film The Menu, this stunning literary horror, with a satirical edge, is a delightfully dark journey through desire and greed that begs to be talked about.

 You are invited to À La Belle Étoile.